quasarframework/quasar/docs/src/pages/app-extensions/development-guide/index-api.md

   api.extendQuasarConf((conf) => {
     // make sure directives needed are compiled into app project if (!conf.directives.includes('CloseMenu')) {
-      console.log(` App Extension (my-ext) Info: 'Adding CloseMenu directive - consider adding this to your quasar.conf.js'`) conf.directives.push('CloseMenu')
+      conf.directives.push('CloseMenu')
     }

-    // make sure my-ext boot file is registered if (!conf.boot.includes('~quasar-app-extension-my-ext/src/boot/my-ext.js')) {
+    // make sure my-ext boot file is registered conf.boot.push('~quasar-app-extension-my-ext/src/boot/qmarkdown.js')
-      conf.boot.push('~quasar-app-extension-my-ext/src/boot/qmarkdown.js')
     // make sure boot file transpiles
     conf.build.transpileDependencies.push(/quasar-app-extension-my-ext[\\/]src[\\/]boot/)
-      console.log(` App Extension (my-ext) Info: 'Adding my-ext boot reference to your quasar.conf.js'`) }

-    // make sure my-ext css goes through webpack to avoid ssr issues if (!conf.css.includes('~quasar-app-extension-my-ext/src/component/my-ext.styl')) {
+    // make sure my-ext css goes through webpack to avoid ssr issues conf.css.push('~quasar-app-extension-qmarkdown/src/component/my-ext.styl') })
-      conf.css.push('~quasar-app-extension-qmarkdown/src/component/my-ext.styl')
-      console.log(` App Extension (my-ext) Info: 'Adding my-ext.styl css reference to your quasar.conf.js'`) }
-  })
 }
 ```

 ::: tip
-Notice the tidle (~) in front of the paths.
-This tells the quasar build to use this absolute path (to node_modules).
-If you do not do this, expect an error when the app is built.
+Notice the tidle (`~`) in front of the paths.
+This tells Quasar CLI that the path is a dependency from node_modules instead of a relative path to App Extension index script file.
 :::

 ::: tip
 Always check for the existence of anything you need added to the conf file before adding it (like directives).
+The developer might have added it already in his `/quasar.conf.js`.
 :::

 ## api.chainWebpack